-For CPE program sponsors using method 2 (word count formula) as the basis for CPE credit for self-study programs, the word count formula calculation, as well as the supporting documentation for the data used in the word count formula (for example, word count; number of review questions, exercises, and final examination questions; duration of audio or video segments, or both, if applicable; and actual calculation), must be retained.
+For CPE program sponsors using method 2 (word count formula) as the basis for CPE credit for self study programs, the word count formula calculation, as well as the supporting documentation for the data used in the word count formula (for example, word count; number of review questions, exercises, and final examination questions; duration of audio or video segments, or both, if applicable; and actual calculation), must be retained.
+For adaptive learning self study programs, all potential paths that a learner could take to complete the program must be documented and retained.

 S24-03.
 Maintenance of documentation of element of engagement for group live programs.
 In addition to the requirements in S24-01, group live CPE program sponsors must retain the program outline, agenda, speaker notes or other documentation that evidences the element of engagement related to course content during each credit of CPE planned for the group live program.
+As noted in S7-01, in certain limited circumstances, such as a high-profile keynote session, an element of engagement may not be appropriate.
+In such cases, the sponsor should document the justification.